NaomiRozenberg/unit2_repo/Project/README.md

 <img width="585" alt="Screenshot 2023-12-14 at 11 30 31" src="https://github.com/NaomiRozenberg/unit2_repo/assets/144768397/64a4c26f-ff10-4f62-9d64-53834e10147b">

+**Fig.7** is the comparison between the average of outdoor temperatures and indoor temperature.

 Note that all data have been recorded in the same time period, 2023-11-30 20:00 to 2023-12-2 20:00.
 48 hours in total.